-Motioned: R. Washington Seconded: J. Collins
+Motioned: S. Dover Seconded: K. Schofield

-Motion Acceptance/Declination: The motion was approved to adopt the PY 2020 approved by a unanimous vote of the board members.
+Motion Acceptance/Declination: The motion was approved to adopt PY 22 Budget as presented by a unanimous vote.
 All in favor.
 No oppositions.
 No abstentions.
-The motion carried accepting the PY 2020 Budget.
+The motion carried accepting the adoption of the PY22 budget.